sihma/sihma.github.io/_posts/2024-01-flashing-the-z8102ax-router-on-linux-using-a-ch341a-programmer-but-not-as-planned.md

 layout: post
 published: false
 title: >-
-  UntitledFlashing the Z8102AX router on Linux using a CH341A programmer (but not as planned)
+  Flashing the Z8102AX router on Linux using a CH341A programmer (but not as planned)
 ---
 ## Intro